michaelcohen716/synthetix-community/docs/trading-synths.md

 ---
-id: trading-synths
+id: trading-sinteticos
-title: Trading Overview
+title: Trading Vista General
-sidebar_label: Overview
+sidebar_label: Vista General
 ---

 The ability to trade synthetic assets is the core value proposition of Synthetix.
 In contrast to trading "real" assets, trading on Synthetix provides two key differentiating features.